sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 Now that you have your chatbot connected with Alexa, you can proceed with implementation of the remaining conversations, "Top up" and "Buy data".

 This time, you will be able to edit the conversations and test them straight away with voice commands.
 No need to configure the proxy id, or anything else.
-All changes will reflect in Alexa as soon as you save your changes.
+All changes will be available in Alexa as soon as you save them.

-## Conversation: Top up
+## Conversation: Top-up

 In this conversation the chatbot should ask the user: